-To find out more information about the Second Career program, you can visit the Ministry of Training, Colleges, and Univerisites (MTCU) website at http://www.tcu.gov.on.ca/.
+To find out more information about the Second Career program, you can visit the Ministry of Advanced Education and Skills Development website at www.tcu.gov.on.ca.
 Before you can begin the application procedure, you must speak to an Employment Consultant at the Employment Options Emploi centre nearest you.
 All you have to do is call and set up an appointment and they will point you in the right direction.
 To be eligible for Second Career funding you must have been laid off since January 1, 2005, currently unemployed or underemployed, or working less than 20 hours a week.
 You do not need to be receiving Employment Insurance (EI) to be eligible.
 Second Career eligibility will be determined by your Employment Consultant, based on a points system.

 How do I apply for Second Career funding?

 In order to apply for Second Career funding, you must first speak with an Employment Consultant to determine your eligibility.
 If you are eligible for funding, your Employment Consultant will then give you more information regarding the application procedure.
 Research must be done on the field of study you wish to pursue, as well as the labour market trends for that industry.
 You may also be required to find employment advertisements for the particular field of study you wish to pursue.
-You will also be required to obtain a Second Career letter of support for your application from Northern College’s Second Career Specialist to be included in your application to the MTCU.
+You will also be required to obtain a Second Career letter of support for your application from Northern College’s Second Career Specialist to be included in your application to the Ministry of Advanced Education and Skills Development.
 This letter will identify if you meet admission requirements for your chosen program, or if you require upgrading.